nu-wireless/docs/docs/lab.md

 ## Safety Guidelines

-The Wireless Lab contains equipment which can cause personal harm if not handled properly.
+The Wireless lab contains equipment which can cause personal harm if not handled properly.
 It's expected that you understand the dangers and know how to use a tool, if you choose to do so. **Do not use tools you are not familiar with**.

 General safety guidelines: